Inquiry

 Applications of LPA Assessment Service in Animal Models of Stroke

-• Investigate the impact of platelet-leukocyte interactions
+• Investigating the impact of platelet-leukocyte interactions

 LPAs are particularly sensitive parameters reflecting the process of thrombosis and inflammation after stroke.
 Ace Therapeutics's LPA measurement service can provide an attractive and easy-to-use prognostic and/or diagnostic tool for preclinical stroke research.
 If you are interested in our services, please do not hesitate to contact us!